mkt80/pkoPreview/_pages/coaches.md

 ### Novice Coach
 <img src="/assets/images/bio/JoshT_2025b.JPG"  class="headshot" />
 <p>
-Josh came to the Central Coast from Orange County four years ago.
+Josh came to the Central Coast <!--from Orange County--> four years ago.
 After a year of "all work and no play", he resolved to get a life.
 Fortuitously, he met a paddler who shared her passion of paddling with PKO. <!-- Despite growing up near the Newport Aquatic Center, Josh had never realized Hawaiian‑style outrigger paddling existed in California — let alone in Avila Beach.-->One Demo Day was all it took; he was hooked.